BIOGRAPHY

 (8 November 2008 – 4 January 2009)

-CAC Brétigny, France.
+CAC Brétigny, Centre d'art contemporain d'intérêt national, France.
 Pygmalion Workshop

 (21 September – 13 December)